steipete/inngest/README.md

-# @steipete/inngest
+# Inngest CLI

-A powerful CLI for managing Inngest jobs with support for watching, canceling, and filtering by status.
+A powerful CLI for managing [Inngest](https://inngest.com) jobs with support for watching, canceling, and filtering by status.

 ## Features